aliejabbari/Advanced-Neuroscience/Neural Code1 (Week1)/readme.md

 ---
 ### Conclusion
 By the end of this week, students will have gained a comprehensive understanding of neural coding, and how it is affected by noise, cortical organization, and the statistical properties of the environment.
 They will learn about the different models of neural coding, and how they can be tested experimentally using techniques such as electrophysiology and imaging.
+---
+## **Note: The [assignment](https://github.com/aliejabbari/Advanced-Neuroscience/blob/main/Neural%20Code1%20(Week1)/Assignment/Assignment1.ipynb) file contains the important and key content of this week, which examines the key points raised in these articles.**